Towards a foundation model for astrophysical source detection: An End-to-End Gamma-Ray Data Analysis Pipeline Using Deep Learning: CTAO: challenges of the new generation of IACTS

 The CTAO \cite{CTAConsortium:2010umy} is the next generation of Imaging Air Cherenkov Telescopes (IACTs), operating between 20 GeV and 300 TeV; and serving as the reference facility in its energy domain. \textit{Fermi}-LAT and CTAO yield complementary windows on the gamma-ray sky: \textit{Fermi}-LAT provides whole-sky observations at low energies, while CTAO operates at higher energies through targeted observations.
 The backgrounds also differ: \textit{Fermi}-LAT observations are dominated by the IEM, whereas CTAO will be primarily limited by instrumental background.
 With an expected order-of-magnitude improvement in sensitivity over current IACTs\footnote{\url{https://www.ctao.org/for-scientists/performance/}}, CTAO is expected to detect over an order of magnitude more faint gamma-ray sources \cite{CTAConsortium:2023tdz}.
 Combined with its improved angular resolution, many of these will appear extended, producing overlapping emission regions.
 Together with differences in background spectrum and morphology, these characteristics underscore the substantial gap between \textit{Fermi}-LAT and CTAO data.

 The GP, an extremely complex region of the gamma-ray sky, will be a primary target for the CTAO.
 To validate ASID performance, we simulate GP data with only point-like sources, as a proof-of-concept, using consortium software \texttt{gammapy} \cite{Gammapy:2023gvb}, in three energy bins (from 70 GeV < $E$ < 100 TeV) and using 10 deg $\times$ 10 deg patches.
 In preparation for more realistic scenarios, we tested the CeDiRNet algorithm \cite{2024PatRe.15310540T}, a CNN that regresses directions to nearby source centers and is expected to improve performance in crowded regions.
 Results on example patches are shown in Figure~\ref{fig.2}.
-On the \textit{Recall} (see Equation~\ref{eq.1}) vs. true source flux plot, both \textit{CeDiRNet} and \textit{ASID with log-scaling patches} show similar results, reaching 90\% recall for sources with flux $F(>{\rm1\;TeV})\approx2\times 10^{-14}\;{\rm cm^{-2}\;s^{-1}}$, also aligned with the results of applying the standard likelihood approach using \texttt{gammapy}.
+On the \textit{Recall} (see Equation~\ref{eq.1}) vs. true source flux plot, both \textit{CeDiRNet} and \textit{ASID with log-scaling patches} show similar results, reaching 90\% recall for sources with flux $F(>{\rm1\;TeV})\approx2\times 10^{-14}\;{\rm cm^{-2}\;s^{-1}}$, also aligned with the results of the standard likelihood approach using \texttt{gammapy}.
+Both models yield similar performances, providing robustness to the first application of CNN models to CTAO data.
+Furthermore, they provide similar performance than the standard methods, with the advantage of automatization and improvement of time allocation.